DFriend01/os161_devcontainer/README.md

 - You delete the docker named volume that contains the compiled OS161 tools; OR
 - You delete your `root` directory and/or your `sys161.conf` file

-The script does checks to make sure whether each setup step inside the script is necessary or not, so there is no harm in running it again if you want to.
+The script does check to make sure whether each setup step inside the script is necessary or not, so there is no harm in running it again if you want to.

 ### How can I add my own dotfiles to the devcontainer?